poult-lab/daily-word/english_words_ learning.md

 [adj] a loose, fluid style of dancing."smooth and elegant" -flowing-

-[adj] a fluid political situation. "likely to change; not fixed"
+[adj] a fluid political situation. /Fluid intelligence (Gf) is defined as **reasoning ability, and the ability to generate, transform, and manipulate different types of novel information in real time**."likely to change; not fixed"

 [adj] a fluid consistency. "that can flow freely, as gases and liquids do"